SebWouters/CheMPS2/README.md

 class to store a tensor which is required to compute the DMRG-SCF Hessian.

 [CheMPS2/DMRGtechnics.cpp](CheMPS2/DMRGtechnics.cpp) contains the
-functions related to the 2-RDM and the excited-state calculations.
+functions related to the RDM and excited-state calculations.

 [CheMPS2/EdmistonRuedenberg.cpp](CheMPS2/EdmistonRuedenberg.cpp) contains
 an orbital localization function based on the Edmiston-Ruedenberg cost function